jpdacunha/liferay-imex/readme.md

 ## 1.4.1 Version
  - Support for merging configuration files and comments preservation.
  - Adding Service Tracker for triggers.
 FilesSystme Service Tracker implémentation
  - Supports deploy (called by ST after registering the service) and undeploy <called by ST after uneregestring service) methods for importer, Exporters, Triggers.

+## 1.4.2 Version
+ - Ability to update a wcddm template or structure by key in case of StructureDuplicateStructureKeyException or TemplateDuplicateTemplateKeyException exception